Picking art with elements of French vintage vibe for your home.

 French can be very feminine with the curved legs on furniture and crystals hanging from chandeliers.

 Florals just work with French Vintage decor.
 I usually look for muted colours and currently greens with pinks are my favourite.

-If you can find one with a natural wood frame, that is even better.
+If you can find artwork with a natural wood frame that is distressed, that is even better.

 6. Vintage Artwork

 Of course nothing beats old oil paintings and portraits.
 You can find plenty of these at brocantes throughout Europe or on Ebay.

 I like to look around at thrift stores and antique shops for pieces that show age.

 I look for both framed pieces with an old, wood frame or canvas pieces.
 Sometimes the frame itself is what makes the piece amazing and sometimes it’s just the art that is gorgeous but the frame needs to be switched.
 Be sure to have an eye for both art and frame when shopping.